13 Best Things to do in Ponta Delgada Azores

 The small, quaint town has a gorgeous little black sand beach – one of the most beautiful Azores beaches – with a series of refreshing natural tidal pools.
 From here, you have a view of three islets and a series of dramatic rock formations.

-Pro Tip: Bring aqua shoes for navigating the rocks!
+Pro Tip: Bring water shoes for navigating the rocks!